halilbrhmtrn/ganttChart/README.md

 # ganttChart
-A gantt chart implementation with Highcharts(highstock)
+A gantt chart implementation for Highcharts(highstock)